jeffball55/ctf_writeups/defcon_finals_2017/binja/README.md

 mentions they were able to get some portions added, but couldn't get the entire thing completed.

-Other members of our team implemented a python based cLEMENCy assembler, which allowed us to enable Binary Ninja's context-menu patcher.
+Other members of our team implemented a python based cLEMENCy assembler, which we integrated to enable the Binary Ninja's context-menu patcher.
 This ended up being very vaulable for quickly creating patches for the vulnerable services.

 ## The Problem